nuuuwan/news_lk3_data/README.md

 *2024-02-01 10:59:00* · [`adaderanalk`](https://www.adaderana.lk/news/96909/sri-lanka-records-over-200000-tourists-arrivals-in-january) · `en`

-Sri Lanka has recorded over 200,000 tourist arrivals within the first month year, according to the Sri Lanka Tourism Development Authority (SLTDA).
+Sri Lanka has recorded over 200,000 tourist arrivals in January this year, according to the Sri Lanka Tourism Development Authority (SLTDA).

-A total of 201,687 tourists have visited the island from 01 - 30 January, out of which more than 31,000 were Indian nationals, and over 28,000 were Russian nationals.
+As per official figures, a total of 201,687 tourists visited the island from 01 - 30 January, out of which more than 31,000 were Indian nationals, and over 28,000 were Russian nationals.

-Although a majority of the tourists were Russian and Indian nationals, as per SLTDA’s official figures, Germans, Americans, British, Australian, Chinese, French, Polish and the Dutch tourists, too, were amongst those arrivals.
+Although a majority of the tourists were Russian and Indian nationals, as per SLTDA’s official figures, Germans, Americans, British, Australian, Chinese, French, Polish and Dutch tourists, too, were among those arrivals.

-Over the course of 2023, Sri Lanka saw more than 1.48 million (1,487,303) tourist arrivals, with December recording the highest monthly figure which stood at 210,352.
+Throughout 2023, Sri Lanka saw more than 1.48 million (1,487,303) tourist arrivals, with December recording the highest monthly figure which stood at 210,352.

-Meanwhile, 50,000 foreign tourists in total have visited the Lotus Tower within 16 months since it was declared open for the public in September 2022, Director Major General (Retd.)
-Prasad Samarasinghe, the Director and CEO of Colombo Lotus Tower Management Company (Pvt) Ltd. said.
+Meanwhile, 50,000 foreign tourists in total have visited the Lotus Tower within 16 months since it was declared open for the public in September 2022, said Major General (Retd.)
+Prasad Samarasinghe, the Director and CEO of Colombo Lotus Tower Management Company (Pvt) Ltd.

 ...